DuckTales: Remastered

-DuckTales: Remastered is a Metroidvania-style platform video game developed by WayForward Technologies and published by Capcom.
-The game is a high-definition remake of DuckTales, a game released on the Nintendo Entertainment System in 1989.
-It was released for multiple gaming platforms, including Microsoft Windows, the PlayStation 3, the Xbox 360, and the Wii U, over a three-month period between August and November 2013, and later expanded to iOS, Android, and Windows Phone in April 2015.
-The game was temporarily delisted from digital storefronts in August 2019, but was relisted in March 2020.
+DuckTales: Remastered is a 2013 platform video game developed by WayForward Technologies and published by Capcom.
+It is a high-definition remake of DuckTales (1989), and was released for the PlayStation 3, Wii U and Windows in August 2013, Xbox 360 in September 2013, and Android, iOS and Windows Phone in April 2015.

 The game features a 2.5D presentation with 2D hand-drawn character sprites and 3D modeled levels.
-Like the original version, the game focuses on Scrooge McDuck traveling across the world in search of five treasures to further increase his fortune.
-Remastered took one and a half years to make, being developed in late 2011, and features vast enhancements to the original graphics and audio, an expanded storyline, and a full voice cast that includes the original animated series' then-surviving voice actors and actresses.
+Like the original version, the game focuses on Scrooge McDuck traveling across the world in search of five treasures to increase his fortune.
+Development of Remastered began in 2011, with enhancements being made to the original game's graphics, audio, and bosses.
+The story content was expanded, and full voice acting was added, featuring performances from the original animated series' then-surviving voice actors and actresses.

 Remastered received generally positive reviews.
 Reviewers praised the game for its gameplay and presentation while criticizing the overabundance of story content.